Make This Easy Crochet Cap for Yourself, Family, Friends, or to Donate to Organizations.

 - Be quick and easy to make.

-I think this Simple Comfort Crochet Cap checks off all the boxes on my must-haves list.
+This Simple Comfort Crochet Cap checks all the boxes on my must-haves list.
 It has become my go-to pattern for the caps I crochet for cancer patients at my local infusion center and for other charity organizations.
-It’s also the pattern I use to make gifts for family and friends.
+I also use it to make gifts for family and friends.

 This quick and easy crochet cap pattern uses simple stitches: single crochet, half-double crochet, and double crochet.
 The hat comes together quickly.
 You begin at the crown of the cap and work your way down to the brim.
 The ribbed band is made using four rows of alternating Front Post Double Crochet and Back Post Double Crochet stitches to create the ribbing effect.

 This hat also requires crocheting in the camel stitch.
 Have you tried the camel stitch?
 It’s half-double crochet, but instead of placing your hook in the usual first and second loops, you insert your hook in the third back loop.
-It’s simpler to see it demonstrated than it is to explain so if you are unfamiliar with the camel stitch, check out this video from Red Heart Yarns and The Crochet Crowd below to learn how.
+It’s simpler to see it demonstrated than to explain, so if you’re unfamiliar with the camel stitch, check out this video from Red Heart Yarns and The Crochet Crowd below to learn how.

-The camel stitch really is simple to crochet, once you get the hang of it.
-Using the camel stitch for this project gives the cap that knitted look I love.
+Once you get the hang of it, the camel stitch is really simple to crochet.
+Using it for this project gives the cap that knitted look I love.
 This pattern uses four rows of camel stitch followed by a row of double crochet to give it extra texture and dimension.

 Simple Comfort Crochet Cap Pattern